 - This can easily be made in the Instant Pot.
 Just throw everything in up until the tapioca starch and push the Meat button.
 Tender like the crock pot and much faster.

 - I’m really picky about my spices.
 I really do think that the Spice Hunter curry is the bomb (and no one is paying me to tell you that).
 They just have so much more flavor than other spices, especially their curry powder.
-There are purchase options after the recipe.

 This coconut curry chicken recipe gets so tender and flavorful in the crock pot.
 I crave it all the time!